Children and Family Services

 Court matters

-Please note, the Alberta Ombudsman does not have jurisdiction to investigate matters decided by the court, such as apprehension orders, permanent guardianship orders, etc. If you have concerns with a matter decided by the court, you may wish to seek legal advice (hyperlink to legal advice page).
+Please note, the Alberta Ombudsman does not have jurisdiction to investigate matters decided by the court, including apprehension orders, permanent guardianship orders, and more.
+If you have concerns with a matter decided by the court, you may wish to seek legal advice .

 Delegated First Nation Agency (DFNA)